yogeshiitm/scientific-calculator/README.md

 5. The calculator can take input not only through mouse clicks but also from keyboard button press.

 ## Near future plan
-1. Switching between degree and radian: currently by default angle has to be entered in degree.
+1. Option to switch between degree and radian: currently by default angle has to be entered in degree.
 2. Inverse trigonometric functions are yet to be added.